 Combination models are often a great product for a small to medium-sized room in areas with mild climates where neither cooling nor heating is needed regularly.
 They can also be a good backup option if an AC or heating unit fails.
 Now if you live in a warmer climate, for a more specialized cooling option, you can also check out the Midea Window Air Conditioner review.

 Combination models are generally more expensive than single-use models with comparable BTU output or heating/cooling capabilities.
 So, a tight budget may make them an impractical option, despite the lower overall energy costs.
 Keep in mind, though, that supplemental models are usually the cheaper option when it comes to combination units.
 Though if you up your budget, you can get some useful features with your unit like the smart home integration you can get out of the best 12000 BTU air conditioner.

 One of the benefits of a combination model is that they can save on floor space in rooms where a portable heater would often be used alongside a window-install air conditioner.
 Just be sure you get the right style of AC for your specific window, like a side sliding window air conditioner if the window opens sideways.
+Plus, you’ll want to learn how to drain a window unit, especially when it starts trickling water.
 You can read about this one with our Black and Decker portable air conditioner and heater review.

 4. Do you prioritize lower energy costs and carbon footprint?

 Very often, the overall energy costs of using a combination model throughout the year are lower than using two dedicated units (a standard AC and a heater, respectively.)
 With those lower energy costs also comes a smaller carbon footprint, making them a good option overall for the eco-minded consumer.
 Like standard units, many also have an eco mode or energy-saving mode for increased power savings.
 For additional savings, make sure you take care of maintenance and repairs ahead of time before they worsen, such as when your AC works but no heat flows out of it.